JhonyBravoX/Discord-Bots/README.md

 You can edit the messages and also you can mention any channel or role by using this <#Your=Channel-ID-OR-Role-ID>.

+For Using Time Script

+Change Your Time Region

+Chnage Your Bot Token

+Write this in requiremnts.txt to install packages if you are using Discloud.com discord.py pytz==2021.1 and also create packages_install.py and write this in the crreated file. import subprocess

+subprocess.call(['pip', 'install', '-r', 'requirements.txt'])

+Or if you are using replit.com
+Then write this in requiremnts.txt to install packages discord.py

 For any kind of help message me at JHONY BRAVO #0001 on Discord.

 Thank You!